8bit-Miguelito/8bit-Miguelito/README.md

-## Howdy 👋 I'm Miguel
+## Please Hire Me

 Skills: C, C#, C++, Python | Data Structures | Memory Management | Object-Oriented Programming

-I'm a programmer constantly challenging myself with school and personal projects.
-I'm currently diving deep into data structures, memory allocation, and C, honing my ability to write optimized and efficient code.
+One my biggest goals as a programmer is to ensure optimization for any program I'm working on.
+This has led me to losing my mind.

 ## 🤖Current Projects